 The sheer volume of emails employees are receiving also means important information is often buried: 82% of employees say they miss important information because it gets lost in the great pile of emails.
 What’s more, around 37% of these emails that employees are receiving are unnecessary, irrelevant, or not immediately valuable to them.
 As a result, they’re more likely to get into the habit of skimming subject headers rather than opening every email, which means important information gets missed.
 If anyone knows these drawbacks, it’s Flight Centre:

 "Previously we had to channel the vast majority of our communication via email.
 This meant a lot of inboxes were becoming extremely cluttered and it was very hard to get business-critical information to our teams."

 Email conversation threads with large groups of people are another culprit for burying and muddling information.
 We’ve all experienced it – different versions of a document are bounced back and forth in one long email conversation, to the point where everyone’s working on a different document and no one’s aligned.
 Furthermore, once an email is sent, it can’t be changed or deleted if there is inaccurate or updated information.
 Finally, knowledge retention is an issue as information that exists in emails has a shorter lifespan than information preserved on an intranet.

-Information isn’t equally accessible for all employees
+Information isn’t equally accessible to all employees

-Another big limitation for emails is not reaching every employee.
+Another big limitation of emails is not reaching every employee.
 Frontline workers are at a disadvantage as they are on the move and more likely to miss out on information.
 To reach everyone individual in the company and provide a good company-wide employee experience, internal communicators need to look at using more than just email.

 Engagement metrics don’t show the whole picture